 - Deciduous - Text by M. Alan Kazlev and Stephen Inniss

 The property of losing some body parts (such as leaves, in the case of plants, or horns or antlers in the case of some Terragen ungulates) at the end of a season or when conditions change such that they are a liability.
 The deciduous habit has evolved independently on a number of natural biospheres and among many different phyla and kingdoms of organisms, indicating it is an adaptive evolutionary attractor.

 - Deliplants - Text by Stephen Inniss

-Deliplants are splice or neogen plants designed to provide equivalents to the animal products once consumed by human baselines on Old Earth: not only meat, but also other products such as eggs, milk, blood or cheese.
+Deliplants are splice or neogen plants.
+The originals were designed to provide equivalents to the animal products once consumed by human baselines on Old Earth: not only the muscle or fatty tissue and various edible organs of various animal species, but also other products such as eggs, milk, blood or cheese.

 - Dendrosequoia sapiens - Text by Steve Bowers

 150 meter high sophont trees with biocomputronium cores; developed in the Biopolity and have spread to many worlds.
 Revered as spiritual leaders in some parts of the Sophic League.